StackVista/stackstate-docs/develop/reference/scripting/script-apis/stackpack.md

 **Examples:**

-The example below will return the AsyncScriptResult of the array of resources with type `"CheckFunction"` from from `"agent"` StackPack.
+The example below will return the AsyncScriptResult of the array of resources with type `"CheckFunction"` from the `"agent"` StackPack.

 ```text
 StackPack.getResources("agent", "CheckFunction")